o19s/quepid/docs/operating_documentation.md

 The built in options are `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, `KEYCLOAK_REALM` and `KEYCLOAK_SITE`.

-The OmniAuth providers are defined in `config/devise.rb`.
+The OmniAuth providers are defined in `config/initializers/devise.rb`.
 A list of available providers can be viewed on the [OmniAuth Wiki](https://github.com/intridea/omniauth/wiki/List-of-Strategies).
-To enable a provider you need to add the gem (eg. `omniauth-facebook`) to the `Gemfile` and configure in `config/devise.rb` and `user.rb`
+To enable a provider you need to add the gem (eg. `omniauth-facebook`) to the `Gemfile` and configure in `devise.rb` and `user.rb`

 The existence of `GOOGLE_CLIENT_ID` or `KEYCLOAK_REALM` enables the respective sign in option.

+## Keycloak Setup Details

+Quepid has a basic Keycloak config file in `/keycloak/realm-config/quepid-realm.json` that is used for development purposes.

+We have a Realm called `Quepid`, and it includes a Client called `quepid`.
+The client is where the specific configuration for how Quepid interacts with Keycloak via oAuth is set up.

+We *assume* that the client definition in Keycloak will be named `quepid`, you can't change that.
+You can pick your Realm name however.

 # Legal Pages & GDPR